etais-ee/etais-web/using/terms_of_use.md

 **3. When can I start using ETAIS infrastructure?**

 Access to the resources is granted through the queue system to balance the load and access between different users.
-In order to get your job in the queue, it has to be created and queued by the rules specified in the user guides (https://etais.ee/self_service/).
+In order to get your job in the queue, it has to be created and queued by the rules specified in the [user guides](https://docs.hpc.ut.ee/public/ETAIS/overview/).
 User groups might also be assigned a priority mark which can also change the order of the queue.

 **4. Service providers’ rights and responsibilities**